 5.1 The Schools Forum shall appoint from within its membership a Chair and Vice-Chair, elected (if necessary) by a majority of votes cast.
 These posts may not be held by an elected member or employee of the Authority.

-5.2 A Chair or Vice-Chair shall cease to hold office if he or she resigns by giving written notice to the Secretary of the Schools Forum, or if he or she ceases to be a member of the Schools Forum.
+5.2 The Chair’s and Vice-Chair’s term of office will be two years starting from April 2023.
+A Chair or Vice-Chair shall cease to hold office if he or she resigns by giving written notice to the Secretary of the Schools Forum, or if he or she ceases to be a member of the Schools Forum.

-5.3 Chair and Vice-Chair shall be elected at the first meeting of the calendar year.
+5.3 Chair and Vice-Chair shall be elected during the autumn term every other year to start from 1st April after being elected.
 A Chair or Vice-Chair may stand for re-election in further successive years.

 5.4 The Chair’s responsibilities include chairing meetings and overseeing the preparation of the record of the meeting.
 In the absence of the Chair the Vice-Chair shall fulfill these roles.